WaqarSyed/chai-aur-react/interviewQuestions.md

 - **Promises provide a flexible way to handle asynchronous operations.**
 - **Async/Await simplifies promise handling, making code more readable and easier to debug.**

+# Node Questions

+## 1. What is Node.js?

+- Node.js is a JavaScript engine used for executing JavaScript code outside the browser, commonly used to build scalable backend applications.